-13. In January 2015, the UK undertook a random stratified bottom trawl survey of South Georgia and Shag Rocks (see WG-FSA-15/30).
-The survey is the 17th of its type (the trawl series starting in 1986) and employed the same trawl gear and survey design as previous UK surveys in Subarea 48.3 (see WG-FSA-10/38 and WG-FSA-15/26).
+- 13. In January-February 2017, the UK undertook a random stratified bottom trawl survey of South Georgia and Shag Rocks (see WG-FSA-17/44).
+The survey is the 18th of its type (the trawl series starting in 1986) and employed the same trawl gear and survey design as previous UK surveys in Subarea 48.3 (see WG-FSA-10/38 and WG-FSA-15/26).
 The 2015 survey covered the whole shelf area, covering depths of 100-350 m.
-The primary aim of the survey was to estimate stocks of mackerel icefish (Champsocephalus gunnari) but juvenile D. eleginoides are also captured.
-Numbers and lengths of D. eleginoides provide an index of recruitment for stock assessments.

-14. Dissostichus eleginoides were caught in 27 of the 77 hauls in the 2015 survey and were present in greatest numbers around the eastern end of Shag Rocks.
-The total catch of toothfish was similar to the 2013 survey catch, totalling 289 kg (206 individuals).
-Toothfish ranged in length from 30 to 74 cm, and the majority were 40-60 cm.
-There was evidence of a cohort of 3+ fish (modal length of 45 cm).
-There was little evidence of younger year classes on the South Georgia or Shag Rocks shelf.
+The primary aim of the survey was to estimate stocks of mackerel icefish (Champsocephalus gunnari) but juvenile D. eleginoides were also captured.
+Numbers and lengths of D. eleginoides provide an index of recruitment for stock assessments. - 14.
+Dissostichus eleginoides were caught in 21 of the 72 hauls in the 2017 survey and were present in greatest numbers around the eastern and western ends of the Shag Rocks shelf.
+The total catch of toothfish was low, totalling 246 kg (63 individuals).
+Toothfish ranged in length from 33 to 153 cm, with evidence of a weak mode at 58-63 cm.
+There was evidence of a cohort of 5+ fish. - 15.
+All toothfish vessels in Subarea 48.3 carry a CCAMLR scientific observer who collects a range of data on toothfish and common by-catch, including conversion factors, length frequencies, weights and maturity.
+Toothfish otoliths are collected by observers for an ageing program that provides length-at-age data for assessments.
+Observers also record whale occurrence at the vessel during hauling; data which is then used to model depredation rates which are included in the stock assessment.
+Observers work with vessels to tag toothfish and skates and collate recapture data.
+Tagging of D. eleginoides continued at a rate of 1.3 fish per tonne in 2017, with a total of 2 385 fish tagged and 606 recaptures (including within-season recaptures).